 Halstead Heritage Museum

-The Halstead Heritage Museum will be open on Saturday 1st December between 10am and 4pm, it will then close until Sunday 3rd February 2019.
+The Halstead Heritage Museum is now closed until Sunday 3rd February 2019.

 The Halstead Heritage Museum is located to the rear of The Queen's Hall, Chipping Hill, Halstead.
 It is manned on Wednesdays and Sundays from February to November each year between 1.30 and 4.00pm.